 My Anxiety Story

-It helps us all to see that we are not alone in our struggles.
-If you have a story of your own and want to share it with others, please submit your story.
+First of all, your own experiences are very valuable!
+Whether you are struggling with something specific or have experience overcoming something and want to offer your own perspective, WE WANT to hear from you!
+Please consider contributing to this website through sharing your own story and/or commenting on other stories to encourage others and lift them up!
+You can stay as anonymous as you like!
+No need to give away personal information, in fact, we prefer you didn't!
+Together, we can make a world of difference in the lives of others, because when we help others, we also help ourselves through reinforcement.
+If you have a story of your own and want to share it with others, please share your anxiety story.
 This is where you get to reach out to other readers and help them see that they are not alone.
-Believe it or not, your story just might be the story someone will connect with and bring them hope!
+Believe it or not your story just might be the story someone will connect with and bring them hope!

 However, if you don't feel comfortable contributing through interactions, you can also help us maintain this free website through making a donations of any size.

 While you will see occassional ads on this website, it is the goal of Sound-Mind.org to become a website FREE of Google-Ads.
 Your donations will greatly help me achieve that.

 A Word of Encouragement to You